gabalese/mondo-python/README.md

-# Mondo simple python SDK
+# Mondo Python SDK

-A simple python SDK for dealing with the Mondo API.
+A simple python SDK to wrap the Mondo API.

-See the docs https://getmondo.co.uk/docs for details.
+See the docs [https://getmondo.co.uk/docs](https://getmondo.co.uk/docs) for details.

-## How do I load the SDK
+## How does the SDK work

 ### Get an access token